 With hands-on experience in both, running a firm with Venture Capital (VC) money and bootstrapping, I well know what it means to battle for VC money (during my 1st round of entrepreneurship) and then ensuring returns for them.
-However, when I was founding Greyhound Knowledge Group in 2013, I was certain of not roping in VC money – at least not in the short-term.
-Whilst there are more than a handful – well-wishers, friends, family and others – who have disagreed with my strategy of bootstrapping, my reasons remain deeply engrained in my ideology.
+However, when I was founding Greyhound Group in 2013, I was certain of not roping in VC money – at least not in the short-term.
+Whilst there are more than a handful – well-wishers, friends, family and others – who have disagreed with my strategy of bootstrapping, my reasons remain deeply ingrained in my ideology.

 An avenue where I can truly support my passion and yet make a good living.